-- Unappreciated: A brow-beaten man/woman who slaves over a hot-stove, week-end, week-out without any real appreciation from the boss or customers who wanted something they did not order.
-Usually stoic, intimidating and having been there since the establishment first opened, they are quick to give advise to the green horn-cashiers and a snarky comment to punch a hole in someone else's misguided idealism.
-Probably more Truth in Television than either chef or customer or staff care to admit. note Since there is a time issue with regards to preparation and service, some complaints are perfectly justified, if not to the degree portrayed.
+- Unappreciated: A brow-beaten man/woman who slaves over a hot stove, week in, week out without any real appreciation from the boss or customers who wanted something they did not order.
+Usually stoic, intimidating and having been there since the establishment first opened, they are quick to give advise to the green-horn cashiers and a snarky comment to punch a hole in someone else's misguided idealism.
+Probably more Truth in Television than either chef or customer or staff care to admit. note Since there is a time issue with regards to ordering, preparation, and service, some complaints are perfectly justified, if not to the degree portrayed.

 - Artistic: A pretentious, snobby, easily offended artiste of an Entitled Bastard who throws knives and pans at the sous chef and the waiters when a customer does not think of them as Supreme Chef and gives their restaurant four and half stars out of five.
 At times they come across as the Insufferable Genius, everyone putting up with their pretentious behavior because their food is just that good, while other instances portray them as just being all about them.

 - In The Emperor's New Groove, the Chef at Mudka's Meat Hut angrily quits his job after taking various complaints from Kuzco and Yzma and leaving all of the work up to Kronk, thinking that he wanted a "special order" too.

 - Collette is the underappreciated kind.
 When saddled with teaching Naïve Newcomer Linguini, she warns him that being a restaurant cook is not like "playing in the kitchen with mommy"; she does eventually soften as they get to know each other.
 She also points out that she's the only woman in the kitchen staff, and thus has to be extra tough to make it in a traditionally male dominated industry.